Luca-Vlk/Wordle-IBT/README.md

 ## To start the game WITHOUT a Database do following things:

 Setup the game:
-- open a terminal in this directory: wordle-proket-ibt/Wordle-Vuetify
+- Open a terminal in this directory: wordle-proket-ibt/Wordle-Vuetify
 - Run: npm intsall
 - Run: npm install chart.js vue-chartjs

 Run the game:
 - Run: npm run dev